Home

 --Posted by Terry, October 13

 October 15-18 update: My visit to Machu Picchu produced an unexpected Spanish language learning opportunity.
-Back in Cusco, when I wrote Chela a one-page thank you note, it turned into a major lesson in my daily language sessions with Mariarosa.
+Back in Cusco, when I wrote Chela a one-page thank you note, it turned into a major lesson in my daily language learning sessions with Mariarosa.
 I wrote the original in my sub-novice Spanish.
 She corrected it, not only grammar and spelling, but content.
 I rewrote it.
 She corrected it again.
 I rewrote it again.
 She sent it off – via a friend rather than through the postal system.
-Chela called her; she was thrilled I had “bothered” to write.
-As for me, I tucked another tool – and a special memory waiting for jewelry buyers – into my language learning strategies.
+Chela called her; she was thrilled I had "bothered" to write.
+As for me, I tucked another tool – and a special memory waiting for jewelry buyers –into my community language learning strategies.

-Return from Jewelry Buyer to Language Lore
+Return from Jewelry Buyer to Culture Corner

 Return to Your Language Guide home